Questions and answers about Family allowances

 B. The self-employed

 Salaried employees may claim family allowances provided that their salary on which they pay statutory OASI contributions is at least CHF 592 per month, or CHF 7110 per year.
 Individuals whose salary falls below this threshold are considered to be not gainfully employed (see Questions 5G and 21).
-For individuals who hold down several jobs at once, the salaries from each of these are added together, and eligibility is assessed based on the total income.

-Since 1 January 2013, all self-employed individuals in Switzerland are eligible for family allowances.
-Previously, only certain cantons granted these benefits to the self-employed.
 To claim, the self-employed must be registered with a family allowance compensation fund and their salary on which they pay statutory OASI contributions must be at least CHF 592 per month, or CHF 7110 per year.
 Individuals whose salary falls below this threshold are considered as individuals who are not gainfully employed (see Questions 5G and 21).

 D. Foster parents